mkellsy/homebridge-lutron/README.md

-# Homebridge Lutron Radio RA3
+# Homebridge Lutron
-This is a plugin that exposes Lutron Radio RA3 devices to Homebridge..
+This is a plugin that exposes Lutron Caseta and Radio RA3 devices to Homebridge.

 ## CLI
 Pairing a processor or bridge